Saurabholi-27/Excel_Portfolio-/README.md

 # Vrinda Sales Report 2022
 In this project we have done data analysis using Microsoft Excel and created a dashboard.
-Fro which we get the insights and helps the Vrinda Store to increase their sales.
+From which we get the insights and helps the Vrinda Store to increase their sales.

 # Objective
-Vrinda store wants o create an annual sales report for 2022.
+Vrinda store wants to create an annual sales report for 2022.
 So that, Vrinda can understand their customers and grow more sales in 2023.

 # Sample Questions
 Here are some questions given by them: